rackerlabs/support-how-to/content/rackspace-cdn/rackspace-cdn-edge-rules.md

 Users commonly create multiple rules with the same rule type.
 For example, when setting up caching rules, you may want one TTL for static content, and another TTL for dynamic content.
-When creating multiple rules within the same rule &ldquo;type&rdquo;, the order of your rules matters.
+When creating multiple rules within the same rule "type", the order of your rules matters.

 To properly enforce your rules, they must be ordered from least specific to most specific.
 For example, your least specific caching rule is the